Webhikers-Docs/welcome/README.md

 You will receive 2 things from us:

-1. an `adobe XD design` to convert it into `Vue.js` code for the frontend.
+1. an `adobe XD design` to convert into `Vue.js` code for the frontend.
 2. the required information to fetch data from the server into your `frontend application`:
   - the `baseURL` for the `REST API`
   - the `page_ids` for all pages